State Machine Fundamentals

 When you press a DIM button on this page, the state machine's event handler function is invoked with the proper event ID.
 StateSmith state machines are event driven.
 They just sit waiting for you to feed them the next event (no thread, or background CPU usage).

 If you need to poll certain conditions, simply send the DO event to your state machine at the rate you want.
 You have full control over how and when the state machine runs.
+Very helpful for embedded systems and game development.

 Any transition without an event specified will use the DO event.
 This is different than UML, but we found the UML way caused problems for most users.